 Aside from Hunt, who also had 82 rushing yards, nobody stood out for Purdue.
 The Boilermakers' next game is against Notre Dame, which looks to rebound from the loss to Michigan.

 IOWA 28, MISSOURI STATE 14

-Although Iowa snapped a seven game losing streak with a win over FCS school Missouri State, the Hawkeyes did not get the statement win many in the program were hoping for.
-Iowa dominated Missouri State in yardage but 11 penalties for 100 yards and several other miscues made the game far closer than it should have been.
+Although Iowa snapped a seven game losing streak with a win over FCS school Missouri State, the Hawkeyes did not get the statement win many in the program hoped for.
+Iowa dominated Missouri State in yardage, but 11 penalties for 100 yards and several other miscues made the game far closer than it should have been.

-In spite of sluggish offense and maddening conservatism, Iowa took a 21-0 lead in the third quarter on the strength of Mark Weisman's 180 rushing yards and two touchdowns.
-After Missouri State scored two touchdowns in ten seconds, Jake Rudock's 2 yard touchdown put the game away for the Hawkeyes.
+In spite of sluggish offense and maddening conservatism, Iowa took a 21-0 lead on the strength of Mark Weisman's 180 rushing yards and two touchdowns.
+After Missouri State scored two touchdowns in ten seconds, Jake Rudock's 2-yard touchdown put the game away for the Hawkeyes.

 Jokes about offensive coordinator Greg Davis's horizontal passing attack aside, it's clear that Iowa can put together a solid offense if they make good decisions and don't shoot themselves in the foot.
 The Hawkeyes face Iowa State next week in the Cy-Hawk Series.

 MINNESOTA 44, NEW MEXICO STATE 21

 Unlike last week, when it won by four touchdowns despite being outgained, Minnesota deserved its convincing victory over New Mexico State.